 Libraries are linked together through an interlibrary-loan (or ILL) system.
 Libraries share books and make digitized articles available to people throughout the state connected through this system.
 What you need to know:

 If you have a reference to an article you want, you don't need to go through a database to order it.
-There's a form you can fill in with the citation information.
-It's pretty well hidden, but the video below will show you how to get there.
+There's a form you can fill in with the citation information, but it's cleverly hidden.
+To find it ...

-Zotero is a free program that operates as a browser plug in for Firefox or as a standalone program.
-Once you download Zotero (and, for standalone, add the Zotero extension to Chrome or another browser), you can use it to save webpages, articles in databases, and book references from the library catalog, Amazon, or Google Books.
-Your collected references can be synched from one computer to another and can be accessed online through any web browser.
+Zotero is a free program for saving citations, taking notes, and formatting reference lists.
+Once you download Zotero and install a browser plugin, you can use it to save webpages, articles in databases, and book references from the library catalog, library databases, Amazon, or Google Books.
+Your collected references can be synced from one computer to another and can be accessed online through any web browser.
 Sort your references into project folders, tag them, add annotations and, when you want to create a reference, simply drag them into a document and choose a format.
-See the Zotero Quick Start Guide to get started or try our very brief general guide to Zotero; try our guide to adding output styles; see Jason Puckett's guide for more tips and strategies.
+See the Zotero Quick Start Guide to get started, try our very brief general guide to Zotero, or see Jason Puckett's guide for more tips and strategies.

-A note for Zotero users - you can set up Zotero to recognize content in our databases by clicking on the gear icon, choosing preferences, clicking on Advanced, and adding under Resolver this URL: http://linksource.ebsco.com/linking.aspx
+A note for Zotero users - you can set up Zotero to recognize content in our databases by clicking on Edit > preferences > Advanced, and adding under Resolver this URL: http://worldcatlibraries.org/registry/gateway

 Zotero works with Google Docs.
 An optional plug-in for Word (or Open Office) is available.
-If you use the Firefox plugin, download the Word plugin.
-If you use the standalone version of Zotero, open Zotero and install the plugin found under Tools - Options - Cite.
+Open Zotero and install the plugin found under Tools - Options - Cite.
 The plugins will then be found in Word under the Add-Ins tab (PC) or under the scripts menu (Mac).
-For an introduction to using these plugins in a document, see this video created at Oregon State University.

 Want more information?
 Contact a reference librarian (folke @ gustavus.edu).